elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+## Restoring Previous Behavior
+ - You may use "example: 6" in config.yml to undo the following config changes:
+   - Skill Points renamed to Spell Points
+   - Cast messages got to chat instead of action bar
+   - Default wand configs will use old behavior for actions and flags (per below)

 ## 6.9

  - Lightsabers, Blaster and Thermal Detonator moved to stars configs, and removed from default configs.